ansible-collections/dellemc.os10/README.md

       roles:
         - os10_vlan

-> **NOTE**: The environment variable ANSIBLE_NETWORK_GROUP_MODULES should be set to 'os10' for using os10-collections in the playbook.
+> **NOTE**: When using Ansible 2.9, the environment variable ANSIBLE_NETWORK_GROUP_MODULES should be set to 'os10' to use the os10-collections in the playbook.
 >           export ANSIBLE_NETWORK_GROUP_MODULES=os10

 ## Sample host_vars/os10_sw1.yaml